wavefrontHQ/docs/integrations/etcd.md

 Make sure that Bitnami etcd with `bitnami/etcd` is deployed on your cluster.

-You can use the following command to deploy Bitnami etcd:{% raw %}
+You can use the following command to deploy Bitnami etcd:{% raw %}
 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami